AnnKruQA/PORTFOLIO/README.md

 The project: application for local exchange of used books.

+My role in the project:
+* **defining main functionalities**
-My role in the project: **defining the main functionalities of the application**, **designing a user journey map**, enumerating positive actions and eco habits the application could help create and shape.
+* **designing a user journey map**
+* enumerating positive actions and eco habits the application could help create and shape

 Tools: MS Word, PowerPoint, Slack, Google Meet